petrusmatiros/scrappy/README.md

 ## Running the scraper
-The `runBatchJobs` function will run the jobs sequentially that have been setup using `setupBatchJobs` - that's it!
+The `runBatchJobs` function will run the jobs sequentially, that have been setup using `setupBatchJobs` - that's it!

 To run the script, just run `node index.js` in the `src` directory:
 ```bash